code-423n4/2023-12-revolutionprotocol/README.md

 - The TokenEmitter should always pay the `creatorsAddress`.

+- ETH and ERC20 transfer functions are secure and protected with reentrancy checks

 ### CultureIndex

 - Anything uploaded to the CultureIndex should always be mintable by the VerbsToken contract and not disrupt the token contract in any way.